Linuxfabrik/monitoring-plugins/check-plugins/systemd-units-failed/README.md

 Checks for failed systemd units by running `systemctl --state=failed`.
 Reports any unit that is in a failed active state or failed sub state.

+When no unit is currently failed, the plugin reads the current boot's journal for the most recent system unit-failed event and appends it to the output, so the admin sees how long the host has been clean since the last reboot and which unit last broke.

 **Data Collection:**

 * Executes `systemctl --state=failed --no-pager --no-legend`
+* When everything is OK, additionally runs `journalctl --output=short-unix --boot=0 _PID=1 --grep="Failed with result"` and picks the last matching line client-side, to read the most recent system-scope unit-failed event of the current boot.
+Scoping to `--boot=0` keeps the call fast regardless of total journal size.
+If `journalctl` is unavailable, returns nothing, or its entry cannot be parsed, the suffix is silently omitted
 * Units can be excluded from the check via `--ignore`, which supports glob patterns according to Python's `fnmatch` module (e.g. `--ignore "sshd@*.service"`)